VeggieOrz/gitTest/README.md

 ```

 ### 4.remove file

-remove from cache and workplace.(file was added to cache)
+Remove from stage and workplace.(file was added to stage)
 ```
 git rm -f <filename>
 ```
-remove from workplece, but stil need to commit changes.(file was commited to cache)
+Remove from workplece, but stil need to commit changes.(file was commited to stage)
 ```
 git rm <filename>
 ```

-### 5.add file to the cache
+### 5.add file to the stage
+Add some changes in <file> to the stage.
 ```
-git add <filename>
+git add <file>
 ```

-add all changes to the cache, include deleting files.
+Add all currrent changes to the stage, include deleting files.
 ```
 git add .
 ```

-### 6.commit files from cache to repository
+### 6.commit files from stage to repository
 -m is meaned the information, the information should not be empty, it's better to descript what changed.
 ```
 git commit -m 'some information'